 7. Service Provision

-7.1 Our service level provisions are set out at https://www.circleloop.com/pricing and we have two paid for plans known as the “Unlimited” Plan and Pay as you Go (PAYG) Plan.
+7.1 The service levels are as set out at https://www.circleloop.com/pricing and there are two paid for plans known as the “Unlimited” Plan and Pay as you Go (PAYG) Plan.

-8.1 The Customer shall not attempt to circumvent system security or access the source code of the Software or the Application of the Service.
+8.1 Customer shall not attempt to circumvent system security or access the source code of the Software or the Application of the Service.

-8.2 The Customer shall keep confidential any passwords or other security information relating to the Software or the Application of the Service.
+8.2 Customer shall keep confidential any passwords or other security information relating to the Software or the Application of the Service.

-8.3 The Customer is responsible for the security and proper use of all user IDs, passwords, used in connection with the Service and must take all necessary steps to ensure that they are kept confidential, secure, used properly and not disclosed to unauthorised persons.
+8.3 Customer is responsible for the security and proper use of all user IDs, passwords, used in connection with the Service and must take all necessary steps to ensure that they are kept confidential, secure, used properly and not disclosed to unauthorised persons.

-8.6 We reserve the right (at our sole discretion) to require the Customer to change any or all of the passwords used by the Customer in connection with the Service.
+8.7 CircleLoop may require the Customer to change any or all of the passwords used by the Customer in connection with the Service.

 9. Term and Termination

-9.2 On termination of the Service any balance due on termination will be invoiced and collected in accordance with clause 6.
+9.5 On termination of the Service any balance due on termination will be invoiced and collected in accordance with clause 6.